 - can be reproduced easily in print/online.

-23. Winning artworks to be announced on during NAIDOC Week (5-12 July 2020) via phone call, email, text, and/or social media.
+22. Winning artworks will be announced in the last week of August (24–30 August 2020) via phone call, email, text, and/or social media.